Support Adam’s Camp Colorado

 Since 1993, one of Adam’s Camp’s most important fundraisers is the annual Fall Recognition Dinner.
 This event gives Adam’s Camp the opportunity to honor a person or family who has been extraordinary in their support of Adam’s Camp, and to enjoy a fun evening.
 Past honorees of this dinner include Sally Gart, Janet Elway, Kevin Taylor and Laura Johnson.

-This year we are delighted to honor an incredible volunteer, board member and supporter, Cindy Wells and her wonderful family.
-For the first time, we are also honoring an organization that has gone above and beyond to support our campers and families, Developmental Pathways.
+This year at our Evening of Gratitude, on Sunday, November 5th at Glenmoor Country Club, we were delighted to honor an incredible volunteer, board member and supporter, Cindy Wells and her wonderful family.
+For the first time, we also honored an organization that has gone above and beyond to support our campers and families, Developmental Pathways.